paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 [Rust](https://www.rust-lang.org/) continues to grow substantially in the land of [programming languages](https://www.infoworld.com/article/2514539/rust-leaps-forward-in-language-popularity-index.html).
 With a growing community and ecosystem in all areas of software development, including [AI](https://ai2sql.io/grok-ai), there's no corner where you can't apply Rust.
 And Single Page Applications are no different.

-In this post, we will take a look at [Sycamore](https://sycamore.dev/), an amazing reactive UI library (like React) for shipping webassembly to production in Rust.
+In this post, we will examine [Sycamore](https://sycamore.dev/), a fantastic reactive UI library (like React) for shipping `webassembly` to production in Rust.

 <!--more-->